Can't Find an Exotic Plant? Contact Us

 Let’s Talk Origins

-The Philodendron Heartleaf is from tropical South America, where it climbs up rainforest trees.
+The Philodendron Heartleaf is native to tropical South America, where it climbs up rainforest trees.
 In fact, these plants are epiphytes, which means they grow on things rather than in soil.
 Why does that fact matter?
 Philodendron Heartleaf plants hate soggy roots, so you’ll have to make adjustments to your soil selection and watering frequency to care for it properly.

 Basic Care for your Philodendron Heartleaf